 - Be patient, and choose your moments.
 Never interrupt a conversation; wait for a lull to list the specials—and always include the prices.
 Don’t clear any plates until everyone is finished.

-- Inform guests if the restaurant is out of something before they read the menu and order a dish you don’t have.
+- Check the restaurant POS before approaching a table and inform guests if the restaurant is out of something before they read the menu and order a dish you don’t have.

 - Always bring all appetizers, entrees, and desserts at the same time.
 Never leave one guest hungry while everyone else is enjoying their food.